NEVI

 As General Manager, Dharma oversees day-to-day operations across NEVI’s activities, from manufacturing and maintenance through to staff management and service quality.
 He is closely involved in the Safa Tempo fleet and wider EV operations, working to ensure that vehicles, charging infrastructure and teams all perform reliably in the demanding conditions of urban Nepal.

 On Project GANESHA, Dharma’s role is to help Global Solutions’ system design land cleanly inside NEVI’s real-world operations.
-He supports project planning, site coordination and implementation, making sure new battery systems, processes and standards can be adopted without disrupting existing services.
+He supports project planning, site coordination, and implementation, ensuring new battery systems, processes, and standards can be adopted without disrupting existing services.

-For Dharma, the partnership is a way to take NEVI’s decades of experience and match it with Global Solutions’ technology, data and programme structures, so that EV adoption can move from a handful of routes to a joined-up network that reaches more communities.
+For Dharma, the partnership is a way to leverage NEVI’s decades of experience and match it with Global Solutions’ technology, data, and programme structures, so EV adoption can move from a handful of routes to a joined-up network that reaches more communities.

 Dharma is particularly motivated by energy-efficient practices and the wider goal of sustainable development.
 He sees GANESHA as an opportunity to prove that Nepal’s move to electric mobility and renewable energy can support self-reliant growth, not just cleaner streets.

-Working with Global Solutions, Dharma is focused on building a model of collaboration that raises operational standards, creates new skills and jobs, and delivers long-term value for the people who depend on public transport every day.
+Working with Global Solutions, Dharma is focused on building a collaborative model that raises operational standards, creates new skills and jobs, and delivers long-term value for the people who rely on public transport every day.

 Outside work, he enjoys sports, volunteering and community service, and maintaining his own fitness – a personal commitment that mirrors his belief in healthy, resilient communities.